rafaello7/RubiksCubeSolver/README.md

 Clicking on an item on the list moves the cube to an intermediate state, the one after the selected (clicked) move.

-## Optimal Searching
+## Optimal Search

 If the Optimal mode is selected, searching for a solution may take from a few seconds to hours.
 On a modern PC (PassMark ~4000) the solution search of a randomly mixed cube (typically requiring 17-18 moves) takes about 1-2 minutes.
-Solving the first cube (since program startup) takes longer due to data structures initialization.
-Note that the program does not build any persistent data structures on disk.
-All the data structures are kept in memory.
+Solving the first cube (since program startup) takes slightly longer due to data structures initialization.
+Note that the program does not store any persistent data structures on disk.

 ## Quick Mode Search